-Moonstone has been used in jewelry for millennia, including ancient civilizations.
+Moonstone is one of the June birthstones has been used in jewelry for millennia.
 The Romans admired Moonstone, as they believed it was composed of solidified rays of the moon.
 Both the Romans and Greeks associated Moonstone with their lunar gods.
 Moonstone is known as the Traveler's Stone for the protection it affords, especially at night.
 It is also a talisman of the inward journey.
 It is believed that wearing Moonstone aids in taking one deep into the self to recover the parts of the soul left behind or forgotten.
 It then helps to bring these recovered parts into light.
 It has remained a sacred stone in India with a special significance for lovers.
 It was a popular choice for jewelers in the Art Nouveau period.
 In Europe, Moonstone was believed to rekindle lost lovers and to cure sleeplessness.